-Traditionally, archivists have divided secondary value into two broad categories: informational value and evidential value.
-However, within these two categories, archivists have identified many other types of value as well.
+Beginning with Theodore Schellenberg, archivists have divided secondary value into two broad categories of value, informational and evidential.
+However, within these two categories, archivists have identified many other types of value.